SGN innovation experts headline Energy Network Innovation Conference

 It’s managed by Energy Networks Association and offers a single platform where delegates can access the major learnings from the largest regulator-funded energy innovation projects in the country.

-Delegates from the industry and beyond are exploring live exhibition stands, attending Q&A sessions and hearing from expert speakers on the 60 plus innovation projects they’re working on just now.ing to how people use their gas in any given moment.
+Delegates from the industry and beyond are exploring live exhibition stands, attending Q&A sessions and hearing from expert speakers on the 60 plus innovation projects they’re working on to learn how people use their gas in any given moment.

 Media library image